-- An approach to food that is unusually rigid and inflexible: If your teen will only eat certain foods at specific times during the day, this might be a sign that she is experiencing disordered eating difficulties.
+- An approach to food that is unusually rigid and inflexible: If your teen will only eat certain foods at specific times during the day, this might be a sign that they are experiencing disordered eating difficulties.

 Disordered eating vs. an eating disorder

 So what’s the difference between disordered eating and a full blown eating disorder?
 The answer lies in the degree of severity that symptoms present themselves.
 The symptoms associated with disordered eating are less severe than those in an eating disorder.

-However, you should be just as concerned for your daughter with disordered eating.
+However, you should be just as concerned for your child with disordered eating.
 This issue can lessen your daughter’s ability to concentrate and focus (which is terrible for high school students trying to make good grades).
 It may impede on your teen’s social life because they refuse to break out of their diet or exercise regime to make time for friends.
 For some teens, disordered eating is a way to cope with anxiety or stress coming from some other aspect of their lives.

-If your teen is suffering from eating issues, she may need professional help to overcome whatever is influencing her harmful eating behaviors.
-Solstice can help your daughter work through whatever struggles are causing your teen’s eating issues.
+If your teen is suffering from eating issues, they may need professional help to overcome whatever is influencing their harmful eating behaviors.
+Solstice can help your child work through whatever struggles are causing your teen’s eating issues.
 Solstice is a residential treatment center for teen girls and assigned female at birth ages 14-18 struggling with emotional and behavioral difficulties.

 For more information about Solstice, please call (866) 278-3345 today!